 The ignite platform from digitalML provides a holistic API catalog with extended lifecycle management.
 Done so in a way that’s connected and always-in-sync with the rest of your API architecture.
 Your existing APIs and Services can be harvested or imported and automatically abstracted into the common metadata framework we’ve discussed in this post, along with taxonomies, information models, and business glossaries.
 Once you have imported, organized, and normalized your APIs into Designs and Specifications, ignite’s robust integrations with CI/CD and runtime systems, and template-driven artifact generation enables you to deploy your APIs directly from the catalog.

-Learn more about API abstraction in the ignite platform in our live demo webinars.
+Learn more about API abstraction in the ignite platform in an interactive demo.